Last Updated: December 15, 2022

 You must do a very comprehensive inventory of visitor attractions, and then map and sign it well.
 There's no substitute for looking with imagination at everything around town and adding a tourism and economic development element wherever possible.

 Do you have a geography problem?
 Did the big highway pass you by?
 Don't whine.
 Solve it.
 If you're really remote, you might have to build a little airstrip and fly people in once a week.
 Wouldn't that be exclusive?

 Less dramatically, I love what Berea, Kentucky, did.
 Located well off the interstate, they built a store at the interchange offering merchandise from many local shops and artisans.
 It's impressive enough some people decide to make the trek into town, and if they don't, local artisans still prosper.

 Perhaps you will be able to build an actual tourist district, which is great as long as it offers an escape valve.
-I really enjoy touristy places, Key West and New Orleans and Cape Cod and Fishermen's Wharf and the Grand Tetons, but some people don't.
-So try to make a way for the family member who doesn't like tawdry souvenirs and larger-than-life enticements to escape to normalcy for an hour or two.
+I really enjoy touristy places, such as Key West and New Orleans and Cape Cod and Fishermen's Wharf and the Grand Tetons, but some people don't.
+So try to make a way for the family member who cannot overlook tawdry souvenirs and larger-than-life enticements to escape to normalcy for an hour or two.

 Many individual tourism-related businesses and attractions fail because they begin at the wrong scale.
 While finding a local entrepreneur often is an essential piece to building and tourism and economic development program you want, make sure that local person is supported in the same ways that I hope you support all local entrepreneurs.